vina-cpu/user_management_1/readme.md

-# Please grade this on/after May 9th
-## I want to use the extension given in Discord but also do not want to turn this in late and risk having a zero :)

 # The User Management System Final Project: Your Epic Coding Adventure Awaits! 🎉✨🔥

 ## Introduction: Buckle Up for the Ride of a Lifetime 🚀🎬